 I am an integrative counsellor and as such, I adapt and incorporate various evidence based techniques used in a range of counselling and psychotherapy models and approaches to address different aspects of the client’s difficulties.
-This means the counselling process and strategies employed are based on the client's needs, rather than them being shoehorned into the counsellor's preferred theoretical approach.
+This means the counselling process and strategies employed are based on the client's needs, rather than the counsellor's preferred theoretical approach.

-For example, I may at some point use very similar techniques to a CBT therapist when working with anxiety or anger management, or when exploring the basis for a client's difficulty in forming adult relationships, it may be necessary to look back at the possible impact of key influences on the relationships they formed in early life.
+For example, I may at some point use very similar techniques to a CBT therapist when working with anxiety or anger management, or when exploring the basis for a client's difficulty in forming adult relationships, it may be necessary to use a psychodynamic approach and look back at the possible impact of key influences on the relationships they formed in early life.

 Exploring a client’s experiences, positive and negative, is an essential part of the process of identifying and developing the use of their own resources.
 Ultimately, it is the client's responsibility to take decisions that will lead to positive change and a counsellor or psychotherapist can only support or guide them in this process.